raulbucur01/TravelersDen/README.md

 # 3. [Architectural diagram](https://drive.google.com/file/d/1MInfcX1eKHq9CzmHIDOFlDCYQAj0f1Ww/view?usp=sharing)

 # 4. Installation procedure
-Unfortunately momentarily it is not possible to use the app on other devices as this is a feature that will be made possible in the future.
+Unfortunately momentarily it is not possible to use the app on other devices as it is quite complex and this is a feature that will be made possible in the future.
 You can see the app workflow in this [video](https://drive.google.com/file/d/1ECst38NeP8ABaqFEIMk-8Bt-pUdMvG4f/view?usp=sharing)